lukeoatham/govintranet-free/README.md

 ## Changelog ##

+### 4.2.6 - 20 Aug 2015 ###
+* Bugfix on archive template if only 1 news update type
+* New secondary navigation menu under the search box, built into the theme, options to show profile and login links
+* How do I templates - terms listed in slug order
+* Comment style on feature blogposts updated to be consistent
+* Bugfix for intraverts widget for posts with apostrophes in titles

 ### 4.2.5 - 16 Aug 2015 ###
 * Task category template enhancements, option to start with tags open
 * Jumbo search box option for homepage (altsearch and altsearch-container classes available for customisation)